wojtekmaj/react-date-picker/README.md

 * Supports virtually any language
 * No moment.js needed

-## Important message for React-Date-Picker ≤5 users

-Sadly, the authors of original React-Date-Picker ≤5 have abandoned the package.
-Because it lacked compatibility with React 16, the package would quickly become dead.

-In version 6 I aim to provide a solution that will suit everyone's needs.
-To make that happen, I need time and your help.
-Please don't hesitate to file an issues with bugs, suggestions, or simply telling me more about how *you* use react-date-picker.
-Your help will be invaluable!

-[Upgrade guide for React-Date-Picker ≤5 users](https://github.com/wojtekmaj/react-date-picker/wiki/Upgrade-guide-for-React-Date-Picker-≤5-users) is there to help you with the upgrade.

 ## tl;dr
 * Install by executing `npm install react-date-picker` or `yarn add react-date-picker`.
 * Import by adding `import DatePicker from 'react-date-picker'`.